 Apple’s clash with the Osborne Computer Corporation is interesting as a historical footnote, but it goes further than that.
 In fact, it represented the first of many design-oriented philosophical disagreements that characterized every major rivalry Apple has since been involved in: Apple versus IBM, Apple versus Microsoft, Apple versus Google, and, most recently, Apple versus Samsung.

 The Osborne 1 computer was not great even by the standards of the day.
 But for a time, it sold well.
 The war was therefore between Apple’s perfectionist tendencies on one side and Osborne’s “good enough” attitude on the other.

 “Adequacy is sufficient,” Osborne once stated.
 “All else is superfluous.”

-Steve Jobs hated that sort of approach.
-“This guy just doesn’t get it,” the Apple co-founder said of Osborne.
+Apple co-founder Steve Jobs hated that sort of approach.
+“This guy just doesn’t get it,” Jobs said of Osborne.
 “He’s not making art, he’s making shit.”

 Apple versus Osborne Computer Corporation

 As with so many early personal computing rivalries, the main players in the Osborne-versus-Apple clash knew each other.

 Lee Felsenstein designed the Osborne 1 computer.
-Felsenstein also moderated the Homebrew Computer Club, a hobbyist meet-up that Jobs and Steve Wozniak attended.
+Felsenstein also moderated the Homebrew Computer Club, a hobbyist meet-up that Jobs and Apple co-founder Steve Wozniak attended.
 (That’s where they first showed off the Apple-1.)

 Osborne regularly attended Homebrew meetings, too.
 He often wound up other people at the sessions by endlessly talking about his upcoming machines.